-Social protection (SPP)
+Social protection reform

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2016 to 2018
+Overall term: 2019 to 2021

 Since 1999, the poverty level in Indonesia has halved, reaching 10.7 per cent or 27.76 million individuals in 2016.
 The World Bank estimates that an additional 24 per cent of the population are at risk of poverty.
 Although its position places the country above the poverty line, the population only possesses a maximum of 1.5 times the threshold value.
 What is more, the inequality level has grown rapidly in the last ten years due to geography and social concentration.